salehjg/Learning-SYCL/examples/00.helloworld.cmake/readme.md

 When you are using cpu_selector then your code runs on CPU hardware with OpenCL as backend.
 So the CPU act as an OpenCL device here.
 Whereas, when you are using host_selector then it bypasses the OnenCL backend and runs directly on CPU hardware.
-To run your codes using host_selector you don't need to have OpenCL drivers and it is always available, whereas to run your codes on any OpenCL devices (CPU, GPU, FPGA, any accelerator that supports OpenCL).
+To run your codes using host_selector you don't need to have OpenCL drivers, and it is always available, whereas to run your codes on any OpenCL devices (CPU, GPU, FPGA, any accelerator that supports OpenCL).

 #### Note 2